Food and Shopping

 Peterborough is committed to making fresh and healthy food available to all.
 The Food in Peterborough initiative contains a wealth of information on all existing programs designed to help those in need of temporary assistance with access to food.
 The Nourish website contains a list of all regional food banks, free meals and other resources.

 Downtown Peterborough is home to many general and specialty businesses.
-Information on downtown businesses can be found at the Downtown Business Improvement Area website.
+Information on downtown businesses can be found on the Peterborough Downtown Business Improvement Area website.

 Choosing to purchase previously used items is an affordable way to add to your wardrobe or update your décor, but also an environmentally friendly alternative.
 Peterborough is home to a few second-hand shops (also known as ‘thrift stores’) that can help you do that.
 Pre-used items are also placed for sale on websites like Kijiji and Craigslist.